-Key Unshifted Function Shifted Function F1 F2 F3 Software Function Keys - press to select the functions displayed directly above them in the option bar.
+Key Unshifted Function Shifted Function

+F1 Software Function Keys - press to select the functions displayed directly above them in the option bar.
 These keys apply only to the left pane of the display screen.
+None

+F2

+F3

+F4

+F5 Software Function Keys - press to select the functions displayed directly above them in the option bar.
+These keys apply only to the right pane of the display screen.
+None

+F6

+F7

+F8

-None F4 F5 Software Function Keys - press to select the functions displayed directly above them in the option bar.
-These keys apply only to the right pane of the None F6 display screen.
-[F7] [F8] N Shift Key - use this red key to access the shifted function of the other keys.
-1 press shifts the next keystroke only.
-2 presses locks the keypad in shifted mode.
-3 presses releases the shift function.
-None (+ ) Arrow Keys - in measurement mode, use to scroll through function choices on the option bar.
-In programming mode, use to scroll through menu Use to enter the letters A, B, C and D, respectively. choices.
-The [←] also acts as a backspace key in programming mode. - PROG Program Key - press to enter the User Program .
-See the remainder of this chapter for details.
-Use to enter the letter Q. DISP Display Key - use to display data in a variety of numeric and graphic formatting options.
-See page 49 for details.
+Shift Key - use this red key to access the shifted function of the other keys.
+One press shifts the next keystroke only, while two presses locks the keypad in shifted mode.
+A third press releases the shift function.
+None

+Arrow Keys - in measurement mode, use to scroll through function choices on the option bar.
+In programming mode, use to scroll through menu Use to enter the letters A, B, C and D, respectively.

+1 choices.
+The [+] also acts as a backspace key in programming mode.

+1

+-

+PROG Program Key - press to enter the User Program .
+See page 8 for details.
+Use to enter the letter Q.

+DISP Display Key - use to display data in a variety of numeric and graphic formatting options.
+See page 2-1 for details.
 Use to enter the letter O.